Plain-Language Explainer

 Example Output

-Simplified (patient-level): “If you are in the treatment group, you will get an injection under your skin once a month for one year.
-The dose will be based on your weight.
-After the year of treatment, we will check in with you for three more months to make sure you are doing well.”
+Simplified: “If you are in the treatment group, you will get an injection under your skin once a month for one year.
+The amount you receive will depend on your weight.
+After that year, we will keep checking on you for three more months to make sure you are doing well.”